 As far as I’m concerned, the best way to learn nouns is to see a picture and then listen to someone pronounce the word.
 No English words are slaughtered in such a practice.
 Your mind is always firmly planted in the Italian space.

-You know what got me to thinking about this?
-ItalianFoodNet.
-You load the site and—wham!—the recipe of the week starts playing and a guy describes in slow, well-spoken Italiano a dish that looks (and sounds) delicious.
-If you switch to the English side of the site, the vid will still be in Italian, but there will be subtitles.
-Try it first without subtitles if you know a little Italian.
-Following along is easy.
+You know what got me to thinking about this? the now defunct ItalianFoodNet.
+You’d load the site and—wham!—the recipe of the week starts playing and a guy describes in slow, well-spoken Italiano a dish that looks (and sounds) delicious.
+If you switched to the English side of the site, the vid will still be in Italian, but there will be subtitles.

 You want una cialda di parmigiano with that burger, Bud?

 Want to learn how to pronounce some difficult food words in Italian?